peholmst/vaadin4spring/extensions/security/README.md

 When using shared security, the Vaadin application will participate in an external Spring Security set up just like any web application.
 Login and logout are handled by redirecting to specific URLs and the Vaadin URLs are protected by the Spring Security filters.

 The [sample application](../../samples/security-sample-shared) demonstrates how shared security works in practice.
+Also check the JavaDocs and, of course, the source code.

 **When to use:**